 OREGON ST. NO. 1 IN COLLEGIATE BASEBALL POLL

-TUCSON, Ariz. — Oregon State is ranked No. 1 for the first time this season in the latest Collegiate Baseball NCAA Division I baseball poll presented by Big League Chew bubble gum.
+TUCSON, Ariz. — Oregon St. (28-1, 12-0 Pac-12) is ranked No. 1 for the fifth straight week in Collegiate Baseball’s NCAA Division I poll presented by Big League Chew bubble gum.

 The Collegiate Baseball newspaper poll is the oldest college baseball poll.
 Its birth took place during the 1959 college baseball season.

 Collegiate Baseball NCAA Div.
 I Poll

 |Rank||Team (2017 Record)||Points||Pvs|

 |1.||Oregon St. (28-1)||498||1|

 |2.||Texas Christian (26-5)||495||3|

 |5.||North Carolina (26-6)||490||6|